micronDLA/SDK/README.md

 # 9. Running a model from your favorite deep learning framework

-FWDNXT Inference Engine supports all deep learning frameworks by running models in ONNX format.
+Micron DLA supports all deep learning frameworks by running models in ONNX format.
 In order to convert a model from your favorite deep learning framework to ONNX format you should follow the instructions [here](https://github.com/onnx/tutorials).
-However there are some extra steps you should take with certain frameworks for the best compatibility with FWDNXT Inference Engine and we describe them below.
+However there are some extra steps you should take with certain frameworks for the best compatibility with Micron DLA and we describe them below.

 There is a list of tutorials on how to convert model to ONNX for each framework in the [ONNX github](https://github.com/onnx/tutorials).